c0c0n3/odoo.box/docs/README.md

 - [Nix Code Whirlwind Tour][tour].
 An overview of the Nix code we use to build our servers.
 You should read this to have an idea of the functionality we've packed in our Odoo server.
+- [Database][db].
+Our Odoo instance uses a Postgres server on the same machine as a DB backend.
+Also there's PgAdmin running on the same machine to let Odoo handymen fix up Odoo data when needed.
+  Read more about our Odoo data stash in this section.
 - [Vault and Login Configs][vault].
 Various options you have to manage your secrets and login info while still being able to securely keep all that stuff in source control.
 Complete with